Remodel Cost Estimator

 Landscaping is an oft-neglected selling point of a rental property, especially for long-term tenants.
 However, managing your landscaping can be too time-consuming for even the most well-meaning landlords.
 A smart sprinkler system offers a great tech solution for renters.
 The newest systems integrate local weather and landscaping data to perfectly adjust their watering schedules, taking the guesswork out of gardening and ensuring your property looks its best.

-If you’re looking to raise your rent or the desirability of your Airbnb, the investment in tech upgrades can pay for itself pretty quickly.
+If you’re looking to raise your rent or the desirability of your Airbnb, the investment in tech upgrades and good interior design can pay for itself pretty quickly.
 Smart homes have never been more popular, and your guests will love the chance to play with these fun, convenient technologies while staying at your property.